ridhoizzulhaq/AILokak-Github/README.md

 http://13.221.44.63:4021
 ```

+> **Note:** The pack server may be offline.
+If packs fail to load, run locally (see below) and update the URL in app Settings.

-The pack server URL can also be changed at any time from inside the app: **sidebar → Settings → Pack Server**.
+The pack server URL can be changed at any time from inside the app: **sidebar → Settings → Pack Server**.

 ### Run Locally